-Pain in the ankle can occur for several reasons, such as from a traumatic injury, like a sprain or fracture, or as the result of a condition like arthritis.
+Pain in the ankle can occur for several reasons, such as from a traumatic injury, such as a sprain or fracture, or as the result of a condition, like arthritis.
 The best way to determine the cause of your ankle pain is to visit a doctor who specializes specifically in the foot and ankle.

 Our expert orthopedic doctors are committed to providing you with superior access to exceptional bone, joint, and muscle care in the following areas of specialty.
 Learn more about our expertise.

 Back doctors are fellowship-trained or specialty-trained medical providers who have been trained to assess, diagnose, and treat back injuries and conditions, such as herniated discs, sciatica, and scoliosis.
 These specialists are highly skilled at providing pain management as well as pain relief for the spine, and they specialize in performing a wide array of nonsurgical and surgical procedures and treatments, from minimally invasive surgeries to epidural injections.